Category Archives: Log houses

 1. What Are The Best Wood Species For Log Homes?

 Different wood species have varying properties that make them more suitable for log house construction.
 Some of the commonly used wood species for log homes include cedar, pine, spruce, fir, and oak.
+For example, birch is not good for log house construction.

 Cedar is highly recommended due to its resistance to decay, insects, and weathering.
 Pine and spruce are also popular choices because of their strength and easy availability.